In nearly 3 years on job, Phil Jackson hasn't fixed Knicks - News 12 Now

 Maybe if he’d been hiring Jackson to coach, as Jackson’s 11 championships are a record for coaches.
 But there were questions about how he would do as an executive with no experience, and the answers haven’t been good.

-He fired Mike Woodson and replaced him with first-time coach Derek Fisher, who lasted just 1 1/2 years.
+He fired Mike Woodson and replaced him with first-time coach Derek Fisher, who lasted just 1½ years.
 Starters Tyson Chandler and Raymond Felton were traded in one deal, and J.R.
-Smith and Iman Shumpert went in another early the next season.
+Smith and Iman Shumpert left in another early the next season.
 They were all mainstays on the Knicks team that won 54 games and reached the second round of the playoffs not even two years before Jackson was hired in March 2014.

 Now all that’s left is Anthony, and it certainly seems Jackson wants him gone, too.
 He would have to find a workable deal, hard enough given the 32-year-old Anthony’s salary and age, then get him to waive the no-trade clause he gave Anthony when he re-signed him.